StumblingPanda/Azeron-Cyborg-II-overlay/README.md

 ## Installation
 1. Go to the [Releases](../../releases) page
 2. Download the latest `.exe`
+3. Install
-3. Run it — no installation needed
+4. Run it

 ## Usage
 Simply launch the overlay and it will display keypresses in real time using the Cyborg II layout.
 Use the on-screen options to rename buttons or reassign labels at any time to match your personal binds.